 Between your foot and your ankle, each side has 30 bones that provide support and mobility for your entire body, which also means there are 60 opportunities for foot and ankle fractures.
-At Ankle & Foot Doctors of New Jersey -- providing care for patients in the areas of Millburn, Livingston, Union, Springfield, Florham Park, Short Hills, West Orange, Maplewood, and Summit -- podiatrist Jay Bhuta, DPM, diagnoses and treats fractures.
-With his extensive training and specialization in ankle fractures, Dr. Bhuta is known to get his patients back on their feet as quickly as possible.
+At Ankle & Foot Doctors of New Jersey -- providing care for patients in the areas of Millburn, Livingston, Union, Springfield, Westfield, Florham Park, Short Hills, West Orange, Maplewood, and Summit -- podiatrists Jay Bhuta, DPM, and Aamir Ahmed, DPM, diagnose and treat fractures.
+With extensive training and specialization in ankle fractures, they are known to get patients back on their feet as quickly as possible.
 If you suspect you may have a foot or ankle fracture, call or use online scheduling to book an appointment today.

 Each of your feet has 26 bones, most of which are very small, such as your metatarsals and phalanges.
 Toward your heel, you have several bones that lead back to your talus and calcaneus, or heel bone.

 These bones, in turn, are where your ankle starts.
 Your ankle is a large joint where your tibia, fibula, and talus come together.

 All these bones are supported and protected by muscles, tendons, and ligaments, but even with this support, bones can break, severely impacting your mobility.

 Because of the enormous roles your feet and ankles play in your ability to move around, they withstand a great deal under normal circumstances.
 If you participate in activities that push your musculoskeletal system beyond its limits, you increase your risk of fracturing your foot or ankle.